CMU-Lunabotics/sw-ros2-case-study/START_HERE.md

 2. set up gui

 - transfering data from mac to vm
 - streaming sensor input to vm

+  Use the startup script for automated installation of the ros packages; if it hangs, reset the VM; run these smoke tests to verify ros install properly

 ## 1.2 Linux Setup